-Press buttons in the Fixtures window to patch the fixture.
-You can also patch fixtures on the top preset playbacks using the blue select buttons.
-(Section 3.1.3, p45).
+Press blue select buttons on the preset faders, or buttons in the Fixtures window, to patch the fixture.
+(Section 3.1.3, p43).

-To patch a number of dimmers or fixtures at once, drag over buttons to draw a selection box on the screen.
-On the preset playbacks hold first select button and press last in range.
+To patch a number of dimmers or fixtures at once, hold down first select button and press last in range, or draw a selection box over buttons on the screen.
 Or, set [Quantity] in the patch menu.

 To change DMX address or line, use [Repatch Fixtures].
-(Section 3.2, p50).
+(Section 3.2, p48).